FedSub: Introducing Class-aware Subnetworks Fusion to Enhance Personalized Federated Learning: Conclusion and future work

-Another promising direction for future work is to implement FedSub in fully decentralized learning environments~\cite{PALMIERI2024110681}.
-Currently, the framework relies on a central server to orchestrate both the models aggregation and the communication among the clients.
-However, moving towards a peer-to-peer (P2P) setting, where clients communicate directly with each other, could enhance both scalability and robustness.
-In a decentralized P2P scenario, privacy is inherently strengthened as no central authority processes or aggregates user data, reducing potential privacy risks associated with centralized servers.
-Furthermore, the decentralized approach enables faster model updates; without the need to wait for synchronization with a central server, models can be exchanged and improved as soon as they are available, accelerating the adaptation process for each client.
+Another research direction is FedSub implementation in fully decentralized learning environments~\cite{10251949, PALMIERI2024110681}, in order to eliminate the reliance on a central server, which can represent a single point of failure and introduce privacy risks, as well as to distribute the computational burden across the clients.
+While the current framework depends on a central server to coordinate model aggregation and client communication, transitioning to a peer-to-peer setting could improve scalability, enhance robustness, and strengthen privacy.
+In such a decentralized configuration, no central authority handles or aggregates user data, thereby reducing potential privacy vulnerabilities inherent to centralized systems.
+Moreover, decentralized learning can enable faster model updates, as clients are no longer required to wait for synchronization with a central server.
+Instead, models or submodels can be exchanged and refined as soon as they are available, allowing for quicker adaptation to local data distributions.

-This decentralized setting could also be extended to opportunistic networks, where communication occurs only when mobile devices are in proximity or within wireless range~\cite{9439130}.
-Such a setup would further broaden the applicability of FedSub in real-world scenarios with intermittent or unreliable connectivity, as models can be shared and updated on-the-fly whenever devices encounter each other.
-This flexibility is ideal for mobile and wearable devices in dynamic environments, such as urban or rural areas with variable network access, allowing FedSub to support a broader range of applications in pervasive and mobile computing.
+Finally, such a decentralized paradigm can be further extended to opportunistic networks, where communication is established only when mobile devices come into proximity or fall within wireless range~\cite{9439130}.
+This setup could expand the applicability of FedSub to environments with intermittent or unreliable connectivity, including urban areas with frequent network disruptions and rural regions with limited communication infrastructure.
+By sharing only subnetworks instead of full models, FedSub has the potential to reduce communication overhead during the opportunistic contacts, making it particularly suitable for mobile and wearable devices operating under dynamic and resource-constrained conditions.

-Lastly, we aim to apply FedSub to additional complex use cases, such as predictive modeling for chronic disease management or personalized recommendation systems, where both privacy and personalization are critical aspects.
-By continually refining the model’s ability to balance these factors, we believe FedSub can play a pivotal role in domains that require personalized and privacy-preserving solutions.